EMDK/docs/edge/source/api/MifarePlusSL3.md

 Disables I/O operations to the tag from IsoDep object, closes connection to SAM, and releases resources.
-Also causes all blocked I/O operations on other thread to be canceled and return with MiFarePlusException.This is a synchronous call.
+Also causes all blocked I/O operations on other thread to be canceled and return with MifarePlusSL3Exception.This is a synchronous call.

 **Returns:**